MaaAssistantArknights/MaaAssistantArknights/docs/en-us/develop/pr-tutorial.md

 ## Full Process of Pure Web-based PR Operation

-1. First, go to the MAA main repository and fork a copy of the code.
+1. First, go to the MAA main repository and click the button in the top right corner to fork a copy of the code.

     ```component Image1
     {